siqi-zheng/academic/content/post/2021-07-20-bayes-rental-price/index.md

 ![](loo-2.png)<!-- -->

 Pareto k estimates, which give an indication of how ‘influential’ each point is.
-The higher the value of k, the more influential the point with K over 0.5 are not good, fortunately there are not influential points for both models.
+The higher the value of k, the more influential the point is.
+Points with K over 0.5 are not good, fortunately there are not influential points for both models.

 ## Conclusion